Jennifer Lopez Shows Off Assets In Sexy Bodysuit As Hook Up Rumors With Marc Anthony Swirl

 Jennifer Lopez is no stranger to stunning people with her amazing good looks.
-The star posted another picture of herself on Instagram that showed off her envious figure.
+The star posted another picture of herself on Instagram that showed off her enviable figure.

-Jennifer had on a white bodysuit that showed of her cleavage.
+Jennifer had on a white bodysuit that showed off her cleavage.
 She teamed it with fishnet stockings and over-the-top bling.
-And needless to say, her fans showered her with a lot of love complementing her on her outfit and style.
+And needless to say, her fans showered her with a lot of love by complimenting her on her outfit and style.

-She captioned her picture: “From the Bronx to DR.”
+She captioned her picture, “From the Bronx to DR.”

-The Inquisitr had reported that Jennifer Lopez was also practicing with her ex Marc Anthony and rumors of the two hooking up made some news.
+The Inquisitr had reported that Jennifer Lopez was also practicing with her ex, Marc Anthony, and rumors of the two hooking up made some news.

 “Marc would actually give his complete blessings if A-Rod proposed to JLo,” the source says.

 The sources have said that Marc thinks the two are suited to each other and that he’s a great dad and mentor.

 “He thinks they are well suited for each other, and most importantly that he’s a terrific dad and mentor.
 He gladly welcomes A-Rod to the family.”

 “Marc is going to be a constant presence in her life and hopes that this fling with Drake just fizzles out.
 Jennifer is a hopeless romantic and Marc is praying that once the honeymoon phase of dating Drake is over, she will come back to him,” the Inquisitr had reported.

-In fact, the sources said Marc was hoping Jennifer’s alleged affair with Drake “fizzles out”.
+In fact, the sources said Marc was hoping Jennifer’s alleged affair with Drake “fizzles out.”
 Marc was hoping Jennifer would come back to him.

 It’s true that Jennifer has often said that she and Marc are very good friends and that although they would perform together on stage, they are never going to get back with each other.
 There were rumors that the reason Lopez doesn’t want to be with Marc Anthony is because she doesn’t completely trust Marc.